-Building upon analysis carried out in the World Energy Investment report, a more detailed assessment of the sources of finance and financing costs associated with investments was carried out in some sectors and regions.
-While project developers act as the primary actors investing in energy assets, their success depends on a having robust inter-connected system of secondary financial sources and intermediaries, diverse investment vehicles to facilitate flows and clear signals for action, based on profit expectations and risk profile.
+Building upon analysis carried out in the Financing Clean Energy Transitions in Emerging and Developing Economies report, a more detailed assessment of the sources of finance associated with investments was carried out.
+While project developers act as the primary actors investing in energy assets, their success depends on a having robust inter-connected system of financial sources and intermediaries, diverse investment vehicles to facilitate flows and clear signals for action, based on profit expectations and risk profiles.